liferay/liferay-docs/devGuide/en/chapters/02-tools-and-dev.markdown

 Maven repository management server that facilitates creating and managing release servers, snapshot servers, and proxy servers.
-Release servers hold software that has met the software provider's criteria for planned features and and quality.
+Release servers hold software that has met the software provider's criteria for planned features and quality.
 Snapshot servers hold software that is in a state of development.
 If you're not interested in using Nexus as a repository management server, feel free to skip this section.